lauracondon/pands-problem-sheet/README.md

 #### Task:

-1. Write a program that takes asks a user to input a string and outputs every second letter in reverse order.
+1. Write a program that asks a user to input a string and outputs every second letter in reverse order.

 Test Input: